 The Community Service Program at Kennedy gives students the opportunity to make a difference in the lives of others while also developing their own skills and awareness.
-There are many organised activities including working with Swan River Trust, Red Cross, Autism WA, the 40 Hour Famine and World's Greatest Shave.
+There are many organised activities including working with Swan River Trust, Red Cross, Native Ark, Cockburn Council, St Bartholomew's House.
 Additionally, each year Kennedy takes a group of students to Cambodia to undertake community work.
 Read more about the Kennedy Community Service Program.

 The Kennedy Journey begins on students' first day of Year 7 with their participation in the College Commencement Ceremony, and continues right through to their final day of Year 12 and the College Graduation Ceremony.

 Each year the College undertakes a comprehensive mentoring program to ensure the incoming Year 7 students enjoy a smooth transition in becoming members of the College community.
 The program is known as 11/7s and involves training a select group of Year 11 students and giving them special responsibility for mentoring the Year 7s throughout their first year of secondary schooling.
 The program has many elements, including Orientation Day, Pre-Start Day, Welcome Ceremony, Welcome Week and weekly catch-ups, all designed to assist the incoming students.